Illustration of a salmon with pink bubbles

 Swim speed reveals stress

 BEHAVIOUR provides accurate measurements of fish swim speed and issues alerts when fish are swimming faster than normal.
 Increased swim speed is a known indicator of stress and may point to environmental or biological challenges such as jellyfish, algae, intruding fish, or low oxygen levels.
-The automatic measurements also make it easier to document and report conditions in submerged pens.
+These automated measurements also make it easier to document and report conditions in submerged pens.
+In BEHAVIOUR, swim speed data is updated every 15 minutes.

 The Hammerhead camera has built-in sensors for salinity and oxygen levels, giving you full insight into the environmental conditions in the pen.